alearecuest/ProyectoFinal_ELIO/docs/API.md

 ---

-### Start Consultation
+### Consultation Intake Steps

+All consultation steps are implemented as dedicated endpoints under `server/src/routes/`.

+#### Initial Consultation

 - **POST /start**
-  - Initiates a new consultation.
+  - Starts a new consultation.
   - **Request:**
     ```json
     {